Bauer312/weather-effect/README.md

 ## Challenges
 Finding useful weather data from weather stations that are near baseball stadiums may prove to be very difficult.

+## Code and Data used in paper analysis
+The code and data used in the analysis for this paper are in the data/ folder.
+Following the directory structure within the data/ folder contains code and data that have been gathered during the project.